 - To look for possible causes of certain symptoms, such as enlarged lymph nodes in the chest

-- To help determine the stage of the lymphoma
+- To help determine the stage of Hodgkin disease

 - To look for possible signs of cancer coming back after treatment

-Hodgkin disease often enlarges lymph nodes in the chest, and they can usually be seen on a plain chest x-ray.
+Hodgkin disease often enlarges lymph nodes in the chest, which can usually be seen on a plain chest x-ray.

 Computed tomography (CT) scan

-The CT scan is an x-ray test that produces detailed cross-sectional images of the body.
+The CT scan uses x-rays to make detailed cross-sectional images of the body.
 Unlike a regular x-ray, CT scans can show the detail in soft tissues (such as internal organs).
 This scan can help tell if any lymph nodes or organs in your body are enlarged.
-CT scans are useful for looking for Hodgkin disease in the chest, abdomen, pelvis, and neck.
+CT scans are useful for looking for Hodgkin disease in the neck, chest, abdomen, and pelvis.

-A CT scanner has been described as a large donut, with a narrow table in the middle opening.
-You will need to lie still on the table while the scan is being done.
-CT scans take longer than regular x-rays, and you might feel a bit confined by the ring while the pictures are being taken.
-Doctors may advise medicine for some children to help keep them calm or even asleep during the test.
+A CT scanner has been described as a large donut, with a narrow table that slides in and out of the middle opening.
+You need to lie still on the table while the scan is being done.
+CT scans take longer than regular x-rays, and some people might feel a bit confined by the ring while the pictures are being taken.
+Doctors give some children medicine to help keep them calm or even asleep during the test.

-In some cases, a CT can be used to guide a biopsy needle precisely into a suspicious area.
-For this procedure, called a CT-guided needle biopsy, you remain on the CT scanning table while a radiologist moves a biopsy needle through the skin and toward the location of the mass.
-CT scans are repeated until the needle is within the mass.
-A biopsy sample is then removed and looked at under a microscope.
+CT-guided needle biopsy: A CT scan can also be used to guide a biopsy needle into a suspicious area.
+For this procedure, a person lies on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
+CT scans are repeated until the needle is in the right place.
+A biopsy sample is then removed and sent to the lab to be looked at under a microscope.

 Magnetic resonance imaging (MRI) scan

-This test is rarely used in Hodgkin disease, but if your doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.
+This test is rarely used in Hodgkin disease, but if the doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.

-Like CT scans, MRI scans provide detailed images of soft tissues in the body.
+Like CT scans, MRI scans make detailed images of soft tissues in the body.
 But MRI scans use radio waves and strong magnets instead of x-rays.
-The energy from the radio waves is absorbed by the body and then released in a pattern formed by the type of body tissue and by certain diseases.
-A computer translates the pattern into a very detailed image of parts of the body.
 A contrast material called gadolinium is often injected into a vein before the scan to show details better.
 This contrast material usually does not cause allergic reactions.

 MRI scans take longer than CT scans, often up to an hour.
-You may have to lie inside a narrow tube, which is confining and can be distressing to some people.
-Some children may need sedation.
+You might have to lie inside a narrow tube, which is confining and can be distressing to some people.
+Some children might need sedation.
 Newer, more open MRI machines might be another option.
-The MRI machine makes loud buzzing and clicking noises that you might find disturbing.
+The MRI machine makes loud buzzing and clicking noises that some people might find disturbing.
 Some places give you headphones or earplugs to help block this noise out.

 Positron emission tomography (PET) scan

 For a PET scan, a form of radioactive sugar (known as fluorodeoxyglucose or FDG) is injected into the blood.
-Because cancer cells in the body are growing quickly, they absorb large amounts of the radioactive sugar.
-After about an hour, you will be moved onto a table in the PET scanner.
-You lie on the table for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
-The picture is not finely detailed like a CT or MRI scan, but it can provide helpful information about your whole body.
+The amount of radioactivity used is very low and will pass out of the body within a day or so.
+Because cancer cells in the body are growing quickly, they absorb large amounts of the sugar.
+You then lie a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.
+The picture is not detailed like a CT or MRI scan, but it can provide helpful information about your whole body.

-In looking at patients with Hodgkin disease, a machine that combines the PET scan with a CT scan is often used.
-This allows the doctor to compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
-PET/CT scans often can help pinpoint the areas involved with lymphoma better than a CT alone.
+Doctors often use a machine that combines the PET scan with a CT scan (known as a PET/CT scan).
+This lets the doctor compare areas of higher radioactivity on the PET scan with the more detailed appearance of that area on the CT.
+PET/CT scans often can help pinpoint the areas of lymphoma better than a CT alone.

 During this test, a small dose of radioactive gallium is injected into a vein.
 It is attracted to lymph tissue in the body.
 A few days later a special camera is used to detect the radioactivity, showing the location of the gallium.

-This test is not usually done unless a person is having bone pain or has lab test results that suggest the Hodgkin disease may have reached the bones.
+This test is not usually done unless a person is having bone pain or has lab test results that suggest the Hodgkin disease might have reached the bones.

 Blood tests aren’t part of the formal staging system for Hodgkin disease, but they can help your doctor get a sense of how advanced the disease is and how well you might tolerate certain treatments.

-Blood tests may also be done to check liver and kidney function and to look for signs that that cancer might have reached the bones.
+Blood tests might also be done to check liver and kidney function and to look for signs that the cancer might have reached the bones.

-Your doctor may also suggest other blood tests to look for signs of certain infections:
+Your doctor might also suggest other blood tests to look for signs of certain infections:

 - HIV test: if you have abnormal symptoms that might be related to HIV infection

-- Hepatitis B virus test: if your doctor plans on using a drug called rituximab (Rituxan) in your treatment, which could cause problems if you have this infection
+- Hepatitis B virus test: if your doctor plans on using the drug rituximab (Rituxan) in your treatment, which could cause problems if you have this infection.

 Bone marrow aspiration and biopsy

-If Hodgkin disease has been diagnosed, these tests may be done sometimes to tell if it is in the bone marrow.
+If Hodgkin disease has been diagnosed, these tests are done sometimes to tell if it has reached the bone marrow.
 The bone marrow aspiration and biopsy are usually done at the same time.
-The samples are taken from the back of the pelvic (hip) bone, although in some cases they may be taken from the sternum (breast bone) or other bones.
+The samples are taken from the back of the pelvic (hip) bone, although in some cases they may be taken from other bones.

 A bone marrow biopsy is usually done just after the aspiration.
-A small piece of bone and marrow is removed with a slightly larger needle that is twisted as it is pushed down into the bone.
+A small piece of bone and marrow is removed with a slightly larger needle that is pushed down into the bone.
 The biopsy may also cause some brief pain.
 Once the biopsy is done, pressure will be applied to the site to help stop any bleeding.

 Most children having a bone marrow aspiration and biopsy either receive medicine to make them drowsy or have general anesthesia so they are asleep.